sheng09/PHYS3070-6070-Lastest/Basics/README.md

 is stored in sac format.
 It has its own set of premade functions that will read, write, process, and display data.
 There will be further explanation of these functions later in the semester.

 Log in to the `compute2` using the  "Terminal method".
 Then, simply run `sac` to start the SAC program.
+The sac has its own commands, and the frequently-used include:

+- `r filename1 filename2...` : Read sac files into the memory.
+- `qdp off` : Turn off the "quick and dirty plot" option.
+- `p1` : Plot seismograms for the sac files in the memory.
+- `ppk` : Interactive GUI for picking.
+- `lh` : Print the header information that describe the seismograms.
+- `bp c 0.05 0.2 n 2 p 2` : Apply bandpass filter to the seismograms. `c 0.05 0.2` means the frequency band is 0.05-0.2 Hz, `n 2` 2nd-order, `p 2` two-pass or zero-phase filter.
+- `lp c 0.5 n 2 p 2` : Lowpass filter.
+- `hp c 0.1 n 2 p 2` : highpass filter.

+  Note: each time when you run a filter, it will modify the seismograms  and hence the original seismograms do not eixst in the memory.
+Therefore, you need to read the seismograms again if you want to change your filter settings.
+- `w newfilename1 newfilename2...` : Write seismograms into files.
+The number of output filenames should match the number of seismograms in the memory.
+- `w append _processed` : Another usage to write seismograms into files.
+It will automatically name the output filenames by appending text to each name in the current read filelist.
+- `w over` : Use current read filelist as write filelist.
+Overwrite files on disk with data in memory.
+Be careful to use this writing method.
+- `wh` : Overwrites the headers on disk with those in memory.
+The writing will not touch the time series.
+- `q`: Quit.

+The tutor will present some examples.
 Full manual for using SAC is [here](http://ds.iris.edu/files/sac-manual/).

 You may notice that there are terminals in Jupyter-lab.
-Yes, you can run `sac` there, but Jupyter-lab does not support X window.
+Yes, you can run `sac` in those terminals, but they do not support X window.
 That means it does not allow interactive SAC GUI that is necessary for manipulating seismograms.